vishesh04/Filesutra/README.md

 Filesutra is an easy way to implement imports and uploads from all popular cloud storage.
 Supports google drive, onedrive, box, dropbox.

+Filesutra is evolved into [CloudFiles](https://cloudfilesapp.co), we will soon opensource the filesutra component of CloudFiles.
+At CloudFiles, we have re-written Filesutra component using NodeJS & ReactJS.

 Filesutra backend is written using [grails framework](https://grails.org/) and frontend is written using [angularjs](https://angularjs.org/).

 To use Filesutra in a web application, include `filesutra.js` from the server where Filesutra app is running.
 A demo application is hosted at filesutra.com, so you can quickly use the Filesutra in your application.